jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/B--GettingOnTheInternets.md

 			...

-1. We need to uninstall wolfram-engine because there seems to be a bug in the update process of this particular package
+1. We need to uninstall `wolfram-engine` because there seems to be a bug in the update process of this particular package:

 		$ sudo apt-get autoremove wolfram-engine
 		...